 The difference between the two scenarios is the business context provided by Business Observability.

-Business Observability connects infrastructure, application, transaction, customer experience, and security signals into a single view of business operations.
+Business Observability is the operational intelligence layer that connects infrastructure, application, transaction, customer experience, and security signals into a single business view.

 Instead of seeing isolated technical alerts, teams can understand how a cyber incident is affecting customer journeys, payment success rates, transaction volumes, service availability, and regulatory obligations.